About Brian Leech

 Organizations

 Leech is currently President of the Augustana Historical Society, Secretary of the U.S.-based Mining History Association, and a Co-Convener of the Energy History Working Group at the Consortium for the History of Science, Technology, and Medicine, which meets online each month.
-He is also a dedicated member of organizations like the Western History Association and the American Society for Environmental History and can often be found at conferences in American Studies and the environmental humanities.
+He is also a dedicated member of organizations like the Western History Association and the American Society for Environmental History and can often be found at conferences in American Studies, popular culture studies, and the environmental humanities.

 Want to get in touch?